-- 10.4.1.
-Two-hour Absence (Paid) - 10.4.1.1.
+10.4.1.
+Two-hour Absence (Paid)

+- 10.4.1.1.
 A unit member may be excused from duty with the approval of the supervisor for personal business for up to two (2) hours without loss of pay. - 10.4.1.2.
-A unit member absent for personal reasons without authorization shall not be paid for the time absent and may be subject to disciplinary action. - 10.4.2.
+A unit member absent for personal reasons without authorization shall not be paid for the time absent and may be subject to disciplinary action.

+10.4.2.
 One-month Absence (Unpaid)

-When urgent personal reasons demand a unit member's absence, he/she may be excused from duty without pay for a period not to exceed one (1) month with the approval of the supervisor.
+When urgent personal reasons demand a unit member's absence, he/she they may be excused from duty without pay for a period not to exceed one (1) month with the approval of the supervisor.

-Section 10.5: MATERNITY, PATERNITY AND ADOPTION LEAVE
+Section 10.5: MATERNITY, PARTNER, AND ADOPTION LEAVE

 - 10.5.1.
-Maternity Leave: Employees who have been employed for at least twelve (12) months shall be granted three (3) consecutive workweeks of leave with pay immediately following the birth of her child. - 10.5.2.
-Paternity Leave: One (1) day of leave with full pay will be granted to a father/spouse/partner upon birth of his/her child or one (1) day of leave with full pay on the day when the mother or child leave the hospital (maximum of one [1] day of leave with full pay).
-In addition, a father/spouse/partner may use up to ten (10) days of their accumulated sick leave immediately upon the birth if his/her child(ren).
-This leave is in addition to the annual allotment of days for personal necessity.
+Maternity Leave: Employees who have Effective July 1, 2023, a unit member who has given birth and has been employed for at least twelve (12) months shall be granted three (3) six (6) consecutive workweeks of leave with pay immediately following the birth of her child.
+In addition, the unit member may use up to sixty (60) days of their full salary and/or half-pay sick leave, immediately following the use of maternity leave, concurrently with any applicable FMLA and/or CFRA.
+This leave can be used in addition to their annual allotment of days that can be used for personal necessity. - 10.5.2.
+Paternity Partner Leave: One (1) day Effective July 1, 2023, three (3) days of leave with full pay will be granted to a father/spouse/partner upon immediately following the birth of his/her their child or one (1) day of leave with full pay on the day when the mother or child leave the hospital (maximum of one [1] day of leave with full pay).
+In addition, a father/spouse/partner may use up to ten (10) sixty (60) days of their accumulated full salary and/or half-pay sick leave, immediately upon the birth if his/her child(ren) following the use of partner leave, concurrently with any